turingschool/curriculum/source/projects/traffic_spy.markdown

 Presuming that a user is likely to keep statistics pages open for a long time, use JavaScript to dynamically update the displayed statistics and rankings *without a full-page refresh*.

-## Extension: Authenticated Data
+## Extension: HTTP Authentication

-When the system creates an account, generate and return a public key.
-Use public/private key cryptography to sign the data on the way into the server.
+Use HTTP Auth to "secure" the data dashboard.

 ## Resources